Pneumonia is a very popular term but perhaps very misunderstood.

 - A weak immune system whether acquired or inherited

 - Chronic lung disease, kidney disease, and/or liver disease

 - Difficulty swallowing

 - Living in a long-term care facility

-Hospital staff may spread an infection and are also at increased risk of developing pneumonia.
+Hospital workers are also at increased risk of developing pneumonia.

 Is Pneumonia Contagious?